City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 The data represents the average house price growth over the past five years, calculated using a blended rolling annual comparison of both sold prices and asking prices.

 Westminster's five-year growth figures tell a sobering story about London's premium property market.
-Only W9 (Maida Vale) shows positive growth at 7.3%, highlighting why this area offers the most balanced investment proposition in Westminster.
-The rest of the borough has experienced significant corrections, with WC2 (Covent Garden) seeing the steepest decline at -33.6% and SW1 (Westminster) down -23.6%.
-For investors, this presents a complex picture.
-The low volume of transactions will significantly skew the figures, yet the data does show that buyers are considering price again as a key factor when buying in London's luxury segment.
-Across the borough, careful consideration and assessment needs to be adopted when looking at current value and 'potential' future growth patterns.
+Only W9 (Maida Vale) shows positive growth at 7.0%, highlighting why this area offers the most balanced investment proposition in Westminster.
+The rest of the borough has experienced significant corrections, with WC2 (Covent Garden) seeing the steepest decline at -32.0% and SW1 (Westminster) down -25.0%.
+NW8 (St Johns Wood) shows the most resilient performance among the declining areas at -3.8%.
+Remember however, the low volume of transactions will significantly skew the figures, asset prices in these areas are significant, and one or two sales can make a massive impact to the 'average' growth figures.
+Yet the data does show that buyers are considering price again as a key factor when buying in London's luxury segment.
+Trophy assets will always sell, but in a market where property prices are stagnant, buyers will still try and get the best price across the borough.

 Average Monthly Property Sales in City of Westminster